johnkerl/miller/docs6/src/reference-main-flag-list.md

 `: Miller no longer uses memory-mapping to access data files.
 * `--ojsonx
 `: The `--jvstack` flag is now default true in Miller 6.
+* `--quote-all
+`: Ignored as of version 6.
+Types are inferred/retained through the processing flow now.
+* `--quote-minimal
+`: Ignored as of version 6.
+Types are inferred/retained through the processing flow now.
+* `--quote-none
+`: Ignored as of version 6.
+Types are inferred/retained through the processing flow now.
+* `--quote-numeric
+`: Ignored as of version 6.
+Types are inferred/retained through the processing flow now.
+* `--quote-original
+`: Ignored as of version 6.
+Types are inferred/retained through the processing flow now.
+* `--vflatsep
+`: Ignored as of version 6.
+This functionality is subsumed into JSON formatting.

 ## Miscellaneous flags